Mermaiding: Monofins

 A monofin is a type of swimfin typically used in underwater sports such as finswimming, free-diving and underwater orienteering, in recreational freediving, and even sometimes just for fun.
 It consists of a single surface attached to footpockets for both of the diver's feet.
 They have become popular with the mermaiding community due to excellent propulsion during swimming and their realistically mermaidish silhouette.
 Monofins can be made of glass fiber or carbon fiber.
 The swimmer's muscle power, swimming style, and the type of aquatic activity the monofin is used for determines the choice of size, stiffness, and materials.

 Monofins are carefully chosen when a tail is commissioned, taking into account the swimmer's ability, location of use, and desired look in the water.
 For instance, a large, stiff fiberglass monofin will serve a mermaid well in strong ocean currents, giving them speed and strength in the water.
 A mermaid who will be performing in a glass tank may choose a smaller, more flexible, plastic model, which imparts agility and graceful flow rather than strong propulsion.
 Some mermaids prefer to sand, cut, or otherwise alter their monofins into a preferred shape to suit their individual purposes; others prefer to create their monofins from scratch rather than purchase or alter an already existing model.

 For safety reasons, it is recommended that beginners not create their own monofins from scratch.
 Some materials that have been used in monofins, such as acrylic or plexiglas, have shattered under hydraulic stress and have caused severe injury and could result in drowning.
 Plastic polycarbonate is also not recommended, as it will crack and snap under pressure, rendering the monofin useless and dangerous.

-Humanitarian appeal

-A common practice among professional mermaids is environmental and individualist advocacy.
-Many mermaids speak out, create internet campaigns, and work with major environmental or self-help organizations.
-Susan Rockefeller's 2012 short-form documentary Mission of Mermaids: A Love Letter to the Ocean employs several professional mermaids from around the world to shed light on ocean acidification, overfishing, and marine pollution.